peteroupc/peteroupc.github.io/random.md

 - disk access timings,
 - timings of keystrokes and/or other input device interactions,
 - thermal noise,
-- the output of assembly instructions specially dedicated to random number generation, such as RdSeed and RdRand,
+- the output of assembly instructions specially dedicated to random number generation, such as RdSeed,
 - the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available, and
 - differences between two high-resolution counter values taken in quick succession (such as in "Jitter RNG"; see (M&uuml;ller)<sup>[**(11)**](#Note11)</sup>).